kovach/web2/docs/live.md

 # GUI Implementation

 The GUI system is crude.
 It has two pieces:

-  - a Javascript client, with an API of about 20 IO relations
+  - a JavaScript client, with an API of about 20 IO relations
   - a language interpreter server

 Note that all screenshots and videos shown here are taken from running anansi